Parsa-SadeghiAsl/Iranian-LPR-Streamlit-App/README.md

    ```
 ### 2. Open your web browser and navigate to `http://localhost:8501` to view the application.

-### 3. Offline Videos For LPR can be added/changed through 'setting.py' file:
+### 3. Offline Videos for LPR can be added/changed through the 'setting.py' file:

-specific instruction will be provided in the future...
+   Specific instructions will be provided in the future...

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+## Contributing

+Contributions are welcome!
+Please read the [CONTRIBUTING](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

+## Future Work

+- Add more detailed documentation.
+- Implement additional features such as multi-language support.
+- Improve the accuracy of license plate recognition with further training.